about-code/about-code.github.io/_posts/2018-04-28-large-scale-angular.md

 git commit -m "Adding an empty app package"
 ```

-### Implementing the Core Application Package
+### Implementing the Core Application Package<a name="implementing_core_package"></a>

-Replace the `ng-mono-sample-app` package within our project with the one from the [sample project](https://github.com/about-code/ng-mono-sample/tree/v1.0.0).
+Replace the `ng-mono-sample-app` package within our project with the one from the [sample project](https://github.com/about-code/ng-mono-sample/tree/v1.2.0).
 We'll explain the most interesting files below:

 ```
 cd packages/@foo/ng-mono-sample-app